bookwar/python-gpiodev/README.md

 from gpiodev import GPIOHandle import time

-# Create handle for lines 12 and 23
+# Request handle for lines 12 and 23 from default /dev/gpiochip0

 DoubleLED = GPIOHandle((12,23))